Shubham-Jain52/Bangalore-House-Price-Prediction-system/README.md

 Add more features like property age, amenities, and parking spaces for better predictions.
 Implement data visualization for trends and insights.
 Deploy the app on a cloud platform like Heroku or AWS.

+P.S:**In order for the index.html file to run make sure it is inside a templates folder**